xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 {{< /mermaid >}}
 </div>

-Relations between objects are too complex to give only one comprehensible graph for each one.

-The graphs generated above were just linking a reduce number of native objects.
+All objects have relations to others at some point by different ways.

-There is a lot more types of objects in itop, with their own instances properties changing the relations between objects according to their individual needs.
+In addition to this, objects' instances have their own properties changing the relations between objects according to their needs.

-It would be meaningless to create decent relations graphs for all objects, since their dependencies & relationships could change each instance.
+It would be meaningless to create decent relations graphs for all objects, since their dependencies & relationships are to massive & could change each instance.

 {{< alert cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
 **Do not refer to this graph.
 Please read above.**